 B. For a zone reclassification or Urban planned development, the timing of installation of required fire protection improvements shall be stated in the approving ordinance as specified in K.C.C.
 20.22.250, secured with a bond or similar security, and deposited with King County; and

 C. A variance request from the requirements established by K.C.C.
 Title 17, Fire Code, shall be reviewed ((as set forth)) in accordance with K.C.C.
 17.08.090 ((or K.C.C.
-17.10.040, and/))or in ((Article 2)) chapter 1 of the currently adopted edition of the International Fire Code and does not require a variance from this title unless relief is requested from a building height, setback, landscaping or other development standard ((set forth)) in K.C.C. chapters 21A.12 through 21A.30.
+17.10.040, and/))or ((in Article 2)) chapter 1 of the currently adopted edition of the International Fire Code and does not require a variance from this title unless relief is requested from a building height, setback, landscaping or other development standard ((set forth)) in K.C.C. chapters 21A.12 through 21A.30.

-SECTION 208.
+SECTION 212.
 Ordinance 13332, Section 16, as amended, and K.C.C.
 27.10.010 are hereby amended to read as follows: